The Biological Battery

 The Underlying Principle

 When you see an arrhythmia, the most useful first question is: "What is the state of the substrate?"
 Is the tissue well-polarized or partially depolarized?
 Are the sodium channels available or inactivated?
-Is the conduction velocity normal or slowed?
-These questions — all rooted in the concepts of this chapter — determine whether the arrhythmia can be mapped, entrained, ablated, or must be managed differently.
+Is the wavefront traveling at normal speed or crawling through compromised tissue?
+These questions, all rooted in the concepts of this chapter, shape every diagnostic and therapeutic decision that follows in later volumes.

 Clinical Takeaway: Hyperkalemia

 At first, this brings the cell closer to threshold, which might seem like it would make the cell more excitable.
-And briefly, it does — mild hyperkalemia can increase automaticity.
-But as the resting potential continues to depolarize, something else happens: sodium channels begin to inactivate.
-They transition from the resting (closed-but-ready) state to the inactivated (closed-and-locked) state.
-With fewer available sodium channels, the Phase 0 upstroke becomes slower and smaller.
-Conduction velocity drops.
-The QRS widens.
+And briefly, it does; mild hyperkalemia can increase automaticity.
+But as the resting potential continues to depolarize, something else happens: sodium channels become unavailable.
+They transition from the resting (closed-but-ready) state to an inactivated (closed-and-locked) state, a gating process we examine in Chapter 2.
+With fewer available sodium channels, the initial upstroke of the action potential becomes slower and smaller.
+The electrical wavefront travels more slowly from cell to cell.
+On the surface ECG, this appears as a widening of the QRS complex, the deflection that represents the wave of activation spreading through the ventricles.
 The cell is simultaneously closer to threshold and less capable of generating a normal action potential.

 At extreme levels, enough sodium channels are inactivated that the cell cannot depolarize at all.
 Conduction fails.
 The rhythm becomes a sine wave and then flatlines.
-The battery wasn't just drained — it was destabilized.
+The battery was destabilized from the ground up.

 Key Takeaways